-Glasgow School of Sports Badminton Programme supports and assists pupilsí development in technical, tactical and physical aspects of badminton.
-This is achieved through individual and group training sessions during curricular time and after school hours.
+Glasgow School of Sportís Badminton programme supports and assists pupilsí development in technical, tactical and physical aspects of badminton.
+This is achieved through individual and group training sessions during curricular time, before and after school hours.
 Training is aimed around providing players with an opportunity to achieve excellence and work through a pathway of representation starting with Area Teams, National Teams and International competitions.